michaelhwillingham/michaelhwillingham/_pages/about.md

     <figcaption><small>Going to pretend that Texas won this game.</small></figcaption>
 </figure>

-I also believe that Luka will win MVP this year, and I'm willing to die on that hill.
-Want to know stats about the Mavs running a historically efficient offense last year?
-I'm your guy.
+I also believe that Luka will win MVP in 2021, and I'm willing to die on that hill.
+Want to know stats about the Mavs running a historically efficient offense in 2019?
+Look no further, I'm your guy.

 <figure>
     <img src="/images/cuban.jpeg">